 Galerie Vivienne, a prime location

-It is also one of the 150 shopping passages and galleries built in Paris from the late 18th century to the mid 19th century..
+Inaugurated in 1826, it’s also one of the 150 passages and galleries built in Paris from the late 18th century to the mid 19th century.

 The plot couldn’t be better located!

 A shopping gallery for the well off Parisians